ckondi/cams-jpa/README.md

 CustomerAddressManagement-JPA

 ## How to build locally
-gradlew clean build
-gradlew.bat clean build
+gradlew clean build OR gradlew.bat clean build